 Offered September – May.
-Registration for the upcoming school year opens on August 1.
+Registration for the upcoming school year is now open.

 As a field trip destination, Manatee Lagoon welcomes school and camp groups to help educate youth about manatees and Lake Worth Lagoon.